iKittyCode/voxel-game/README.md

-# voxel-game
+# Voxel Game
-A voxel game in vanilla HTML, CSS, and JavaScript
+A voxel game made in vanilla HTML, CSS, and JavaScript